Ergodic theory for Riemann surface laminations: a survey: Basic results

 \begin{enumerate} \item {\rm (Jouanolou \cite{Jouanolou}, Lins Neto-Soares \cite{NetoSoares}).} There is a real Zariski dense open set $\mathcal H(d)\subset \Fc_d(\P^k)$ such that for every $\Fc\in \mathcal H(d),$ all the singularities of $\Fc$ are hyperbolic and $\Fc$ do not possess any invariant algebraic curve. \item {\rm (Glutsyuk \cite{Glutsyuk}, Lins Neto \cite{Neto}).} If all the singularities of a foliation $\Fc\in \Fc_d(\P^k)$ are non-degenerate, then $\Fc$ is hyperbolic. \item {\rm (Brunella \cite{Brunella}).} If all the singularities of a foliation $\Fc\in \Fc_d(\P^k)$ are hyperbolic and $\Fc$ do not possess any invariant algebraic curve, then $\Fc$ admits no nontrivial directed positive closed current. \end{enumerate} \end{theorem}

 Moreover, Loray-Rebelo \cite{LorayRebelo} constructed a nonempty open set $\mathcal U(d)$ of $\Fc_d(\P^k)$ such that every leaf of $\Fc\in \mathcal U(d)$ is dense.

 Now we come to the notion of directed positive harmonic currents on singular Riemann surface laminations. \begin{definition} {\rm (Berndtsson-Sibony \cite{BerndtssonSibony}, Forn{\ae}ss-Sibony \cite{FornaessSibony05,FornaessSibony08}).} \rm Let $(X,\Lc,E)$ be a Riemann surface lamination with singularities, where $X$ is a closed subset of a complex manifold $M$ and the leaves of $(X\setminus E,\Lc)$ are Riemann surfaces holomorphically immersed in $M$.
 A {\it directed harmonic current} on $(X,\Lc,E)$ is a positive harmonic current $T$ of bidimension $(1,1)$ on $M$ such that the support of $T$ is contained in $X$ and that the restriction of $T$ on $X\setminus E$ is a directed harmonic current on the Riemann surface lamination $(X,\Lc)$ in the sense of Definition \ref{D:Directed_hamonic_currents}. \end{definition} The existence of directed positive harmonic currents for compact (nonsingular) laminations was proved by Garnett \cite{Garnett}.
-The case of compact singular Riemann surfaces laminations was proved by Berndtsson-Sibony.
-When a leaf $L_x$ is hyperbolic, an average on $L_x$ was introduced by Forn{\ae}ss-Sibony.
-It allows another construction of directed positive harmonic currents. \begin{theorem} {\rm (Berndtsson-Sibony \cite{BerndtssonSibony}, Forn{\ae}ss-Sibony \cite{FornaessSibony05}, see also \cite[Theorem 23 and Corolary 3] {FornaessSibony08}).} Let $(X,\Lc,E)$ be a singular Riemann surface lamination as in the assumption of Definition \ref{D:Directed_hamonic_currents_with_sing}.
-Assume moreover that $X$ is compact.
-Then there is a nonzero directed positive harmonic current $T.$ In particular, if the set $E$ does not support any nonzero positive harmonic current (e.g. $E$ is a finite set), then the restriction of such a current $T$ on $X\setminus E$ induces a nonzero directed positive harmonic current on $(X\setminus E,\Lc).$ \end{theorem} By Theorem \ref{T:generic}, Theorem \ref{T:existence_harmonic_currents} applies to every generic foliation in $\P^k$ with a given degree $d>1.$
+The case of compact singular Riemann surface laminations was proved by Berndtsson-Sibony under reasonable assumptions. \begin{theorem} {\rm (Berndtsson-Sibony \cite{BerndtssonSibony}, see also \cite[Theorem 23] {FornaessSibony08}).} Let $(X,\Lc,E)$ be a singular Riemann surface lamination as in the assumption of Definition \ref{D:Directed_hamonic_currents_with_sing}.
+Assume moreover that $X$ is compact and $E$ is locally pluripolar in $M.$ Then there is a nonzero directed positive harmonic current $T.$ In particular, if the set $E$ does not support any nonzero positive harmonic current (e.g. if $\Lambda_2(E)=0,$ where $\Lambda_2$ denotes the two dimensional Hausdorff measure), then the restriction of such a current $T$ on $X\setminus E$ induces a nonzero directed positive harmonic current on $(X\setminus E,\Lc).$ \end{theorem} When a leaf $L_x$ is hyperbolic, an average on $L_x$ was introduced by Forn{\ae}ss-Sibony \cite{FornaessSibony05} (see also \cite[Corolary 3]{FornaessSibony08}).
+It allows another construction of directed positive harmonic currents.
+By Theorem \ref{T:generic}, Theorem \ref{T:existence_harmonic_currents} applies to every generic foliation in $\P^k$ with a given degree $d>1.$